-The School of Nursing and Health Systems is authorized by the New York State Education Department to offer a post-baccalaureate and post-master's Advanced Certificate in Nursing Administration.
-The post-bachelor's program is designed to meet the needs of nurses who hold a baccalaureate degree in nursing and who also currently hold nurse-manager positions.
-Students may opt to continue working toward the master's degree after completion of the certificate.
+The School of Nursing and Health Systems is authorized by the New York State Education Department to offer a post-master's Advanced Certificate in Nursing Administration.

-The program is also intended for graduates of the ANP/FNP programs and other specialty nurses who hold a variety of graduate degrees in nursing, and who seek additional skills and knowledge in leadership and management for enhancement or advancement in their expanded roles.
+The program is also intended for graduates of the ANP/FNP/GNP programs and other specialty nurses who hold a variety of graduate degrees in nursing, and who seek additional skills and knowledge in leadership and management for enhancement or advancement in their expanded roles.
 Successful completion of the Advanced Certificate in Nursing Administration would enable eligible students to sit for the American Nurses Credentialing Center's Nursing Administration National Board Certification Exam.